Carl-Duisberg Memorial Award

 1969 Gert Köbrich, Heidelberg

-Prize winners from the Association of German Chemists
+Award winners of the Association of German Chemists

 1943 Hans Lettré, Göttingen